 Section 3 further provides for two explanations whereby Expl.1 says that anguish of pregnancy caused by rape constitutes as grave mental injury.
 Expl.2 says that in the event of failure of contraceptive devices used by married women fails, such anguish would also constitute a grave mental injury.
-The section further mandates the written consent of the guardian in the case of woman who have not attained the age of eighteen years or of mentally-ill woman.
+The section further mandates the written consent of the guardian in the case of a woman who has not attained the age of eighteen years or of a mentally-ill woman.

 Section 4 of The Act enlists the places where such pregnancy may be terminated.
 Section 5 provides for the termination regardless of the length when the termination of such pregnancy is immediately necessary to save the life of the pregnant woman.

-The qualified right to termination of pregnancy is restricted only till 20 weeks.
+The qualified right to termination of pregnancy is restricted only to 20 weeks.
 Any further termination has to be in order to save the life of the pregnant women.
 Such termination has to be done by a registered medical practitioner in good faith.
 Any other form of termination is punishable under The Indian Penal Code.

 ANALYSIS OF PROPOSED DRAFT AMENDMENT BILL, 2014

 On October 29, 2014, the Ministry of Health and Family Welfare released an Amendment draft.
 The proposed draft aims to bring about the following changes:

 - “Registered medical practitioner” to be replaced by “registered health care providers” which would include practitioners of Ayurveda, Unani, Siddha, Homeopathy and nurse or auxiliary nurse midwife.

 - Termination on request to be available until 12 weeks of pregnancy